From a slow analysis script to a fast and structured program in R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Network Analysis with R, which is a part of our workshops for Ukraine series!
+Join our workshop on Efficient R – How to write faster code, which is a part of our workshops for Ukraine series!

 Here’s some more info: